Category Archives: Business Planning

 In Poonam’s journey, she found opportunities to improve IT innovation in the government sector.
 “There’s a disconnect,” she explains, “because they lack a collaborative platform that brings private sector, public sector, entrepreneurs, small businesses, universities, and special interest groups together.”
 Poonam founded a not-for-profit organization, Government Technology Foundation, Inc. (GTF) to address that need.
 “The reason entrepreneurs take the route of ‘path least travelled’ is so they can fulfill their heart’s desire,” Poonam says.

 Along the way, Poonam faced health challenges with no extended family nearby.
 A serious infection caused problems that meant she couldn’t drive for over a year, and she was faced with large medical bills.
 During that time she had to delegate, and her employees at that point were not as skilled as she was.
 They made some bad financial decisions, which undid more than three years of what had been built.
 Business owners should learn how to manage their cash flow to Prevent Company Debt and eventually boost their profits.
+If you need help managing your business financial liabilities, you may consider consulting a business insolvency expert.
+Effective solutions, such as overflow call handling, can also assist in streamlining operations during challenging times.

 When Poonam returned to work, she knew she needed to turn things around, so she decided to lower prices and pick up small jobs to build cash.
 That got the business back on its feet and she kept improving processes.
 As her children got older, she could put more time into the company, and she is still constantly gaining new skills.